Easy Room AI

 Frequently asked questions

 What is the best AI virtual staging tool in 2026?
-It depends on your volume and budget.
-For fast, photorealistic staging that's free to try, EasyRoomAI is built for it.
+It depends on volume and budget.
+For architecture-locked staging with agent-friendly subscription math, start with EasyRoomAI (Premium ~$49.90/mo).
 Interior AI offers the most styles, Collov AI is cheapest at volume, Virtual Staging AI is purpose-built for listings, and Styldod or BoxBrownie suit agents who want human-polished results.
-Test two or three on your own empty room.
+Test two tools on the same empty room photo.

 Do I have to disclose that a listing photo is virtually staged?
 Yes.
-Most MLSs require staged images to be labeled "Virtually Staged," the NAR Code of Ethics requires honest presentation, and laws like California's AB 723 (effective 2026) require clear labeling plus the original photo.
-Always disclose, keep originals, and never alter a property's permanent features.
+Most MLSs require staged images labeled “Virtually Staged,” the NAR Code of Ethics requires honest presentation, and laws like California's AB 723 (effective 2026) require clear labeling plus the original photo.
+Always disclose, keep originals, and never alter permanent features.

 AI virtual staging has become a near-essential listing tool: it captures most of staging's proven benefits at a tiny fraction of the cost and time.
-Test a tool on your own empty room, judge it on realism, price it per image — and always disclose the result.
+Test a tool on your own empty room, judge it on realism and architecture lock, price it per image — and always disclose the result.

 2026